madhuyadu/docker-imdb/README.md

 # Steps to run the application on Docker
 - Create main.py file which contains the script for scraping website data and recommending a random movie to the user, the script keeps recommending movies continuously to the user continuously until the user inputs 'n'
+- Create the docker file (attached in the repository for reference)
+-